 The ITC applied this two-step framework to the ’871 patent claims, which recited, for example, a paving machine comprising a paving assembly with “adjustable components,” “actuators” and “sensors” to arrange the assembly into “a plurality of different configurations”; an “operator input device” for saving and selecting particular configurations; and a “controller” for implementing operator requested configuration changes.

-With respect to Alice’s step one, the ITC concluded that these asserted claims are drawn to the abstract idea of automating the otherwise human-controlled configuration of a conventional paving machine using conventional sensors, actuators and controllers to store and recall user-chosen configurations.
+’s step one, the ITC concluded that these asserted claims are drawn to the abstract idea of automating the otherwise human-controlled configuration of a conventional paving machine using conventional sensors, actuators and controllers to store and recall user-chosen configurations.
 According to the ITC, simply limiting this automated configuration operation to the field of paving machines does not make the idea patentable.

-With respect to Alice’s step two, the ITC found that the asserted claims also lacked an inventive concept.
+’s step two, the ITC found that the asserted claims also lacked an inventive concept.
 In arriving at this conclusion, the ITC emphasized that the ’871 patent described and claimed only generic components performing their conventional functions.
 The ITC rejected as insufficient the accused infringer’s assertions that improved paving speed and accuracy established an inventive concept.